 - a server becomes unresponsive

-- a server present unusual CPU, memory or disk activity
+- a server shows unusual CPU, memory or disk activity

-- a server is getting closer of its hardware limits
+- a server is getting closer to its hardware limits

-- an application status page is not OK
+- an application status page shows that it’s not OK

-Furthermore, we use OSSEC to alert us of possible intrusions.
+Furthermore, we use OSSEC to alert us to possible intrusions.

-This monitoring run 24/7 and every alerts is acked that ensure a fast reaction from the Toucan Toco tech team.
+This monitoring runs 24/7 and every alert is checked to ensure a fast reaction from the Toucan Toco tech team.

 Every week these services send us detailed performance and uptime reports.

-These regular reports help us to identify pontential regressions or bottlenecks which could be fixed.
+These regular reports help us to identify pontential regressions or bottlenecks that can then be fixed.